IN THIS ARTICLE

 Currently, we don’t have a native integration with LinkedIn due to its requirements when it comes to granting access to their API.
 However, we are doing everything we can to make this possible in the future, but in the meantime, we offer a solution using Dux-Soup.

 Connecting to Woodpecker

 The first thing that needs to be done on the Woodpecker side, is to purchase the LinkedIn slot in the Marketplace, just as you would add regular email slots.

-Once you have the empty slot, start connecting your LinkedIn account to Woodpecker.
+Once you have the empty slot, connect your LinkedIn account to Woodpecker.
 Head to the Accounts tab in your Settings, and click the LinkedIn subtab.
 Here, you will be able to click on the “Add account” button, and a screen with the configuration options will appear.

 To properly add a LinkedIn account, you will need the API URL and API Key.
 Both can be found in your Dux-Soup extension settings.
-If you’re not sure where to find them, click on the “Show instructions” link below the fields.
+If you’re unsure where to find them, click the “Show instructions” link below the fields.